 What Causes Jaw Popping

 People are tempted to disregard jaw popping or clicking because it sounds like cracking your knuckles, which most people believe is harmless.
-In reality, though, the sounds are caused by very different phenomena, and a clicking jaw is a grave cause for concern.
+In reality, though, the sounds are caused by very different phenomena, and a clicking jaw is a serious cause for concern.

 How Jaw Popping Leads to Locked Jaw